JonHerr/common-dustjs-helpers/README.md

 ## About

-`common-dustjs-helpers` is an [npm](https://npmjs.org/) module that offers a small library of helper functions for the [Dust.js](http://akdubya.github.io/dustjs/) web-templating framework (and the [LinkedIn fork of Dust.js](https://github.com/linkedin/dustjs)).
+`common-dustjs-linkedin-helpers` is an [npm](https://npmjs.org/) module that offers a small library of helper functions for the [Dust.js](http://akdubya.github.io/dustjs/) web-templating framework (and the [LinkedIn fork of Dust.js](https://github.com/linkedin/dustjs)).
 This library is largely complementary to [LinkedIn's dustjs-helpers](https://github.com/linkedin/dustjs-helpers) library.

 ## Installing

 `common-dustjs-helpers` is packaged as an npm module under the name [common-dustjs-helpers](https://npmjs.org/package/common-dustjs-helpers).
 To install the library, run:

-    npm install -g common-dustjs-helpers
+    npm install -g common-dustjs-linkedin-helpers

 (omit the `-g` flag to install the module in the local working directory rather than "globally") or add something like: